 Picking your peppers encourages the jalapeno plant to continue to make lots and lots of peppers, and they’ll produce more with the addition of liquid fertilizer about one per month.

 Ways To Cook And Preserve Jalapenos

-Using the toothpicks to prop them up, place them in a muffin tin (or use a jalapeno popper tray) and bake at 400 for 20 minutes or until cheese is melted and bacon is crispy.
+Stuffed with cheese and wrapped in bacon, is one of my favorite ways to eat a jalapeno.
+I use toothpicks and a muffin tin to prop the peppers up (or use a jalapeno popper tray) and bake at 400 for 20 minutes or until cheese is melted and bacon is crispy.
 Easy and delicious.

 Roasted jalapenos are amazing!
-Roasting in the oven or on the grill, then stuff them, dice them, or whatever your heart desires.
+Roast them in the oven or on the grill, then stuff them, dice them, or whatever your heart desires.

 Here’s a step by step recipe for super easy pickled jalapenos.

 Or make a homemade hot sauce with this recipe by Teri at Homestead Honey.